Jalili-73/thingsboard/README.md

 }]
 }
 <br/>the length of array is between 1 and 10<br/>
-we want change to the thingsboard code to handle it<br/>
+we want change to the thingsboard code to handle this json<br/>

+download thingsboard source code then replace JsonConverter.java and DeviceApiController.java in thingsboard directory compile thingsboard